RackHD/docs/docs/introduction.rst

 RackHD is an open source project available under the Apache 2.0 license (or compatible sub-licenses for library dependencies).
 It is housed at https://github.com/RackHD.
-The code for RackHD is a combination of Javascript/Node.js and C. The project is a collection of libraries and applications intended to be deployed together to provide a solution that can be used either standalone, or as a technology to be included and embedded in larger applications.
+The code for RackHD is a combination of Javascript/Node.js and C. The project is a collection of libraries and applications intended to be deployed as a standalone solution or embedded in larger systems.

-The RackHD documentation is also housed on GitHub and hosted at http://rackhd.readthedocs.org/en/latest/.
+The RackHD documentation is housed in GitHub and hosted at http://rackhd.readthedocs.org/en/latest/.

 Project History